Example usage

 1. As a client to connect to a (remote or local) robot

-2. To create custom components and provide additional functionality to a robot
+2. Integrate custom resources to a robot

 Connect as a client